 Labelling Handbook Contents

-The ‘Labelling Handbook (Version 2- An Applicant’s Guide to Labelling Requirements for Plant Protection Products)’ provides comprehensive up-to-date guidance on UK labelling requirements for professional, amateur and experimental plant protection products (PPPs).
+The 'Labelling Handbook' provides comprehensive guidance on UK labelling requirements for professional, amateur and experimental plant protection products (PPPs).

 Labelling Handbook Sections

-The Labelling Handbook (Version 2) is available in 4 parts as follows:
+The Labelling Handbook is available in 4 parts as follows:

 Classification labelling under other legislation

-This guidance is without prejudice to labelling requirements of other legislation ie The Dangerous Preparations Directive (99/45/EC)/CHIP4 Regulations which will be fully replaced by the EC Regulation on Classification, Labelling and Packaging of Substances and Mixtures EC 1272/2008 (the CLP regulation) on 1st June 2015.
-However, the Handbook does provide guidance on incorporating the requirements of that legislation on product labels.
-Further information on CHIP4 and CLP is in the following Regulatory Updates:
+This guidance is without prejudice to labelling requirements of other legislation, for example, Regulation on Classification, Labelling and Packaging of Substances and Mixtures 1272/2008 (the CLP regulation).
+However, the Handbook does provide guidance on incorporating the requirements of CLP on product labels.

 Any comments on the structure or contents of the Labelling Handbook, or any suggestions for improvement please contact us.